microsoft/fluentui/packages/react-avatar/SPEC.md

      * Size of the avatar in pixels.
      *
      * Size is restricted to a limited set of supported values recommended for most uses (see `AvatarSizeValue`).
+     * based on design guidelines for the Avatar control.
      *
      * If a non-supported size is neeeded, set `size` to the next-smaller supported size, and set `width` and `height`
      * to override the rendered size.